-Born on 18 January 1941 in Marianna, Florida, Bobby Goldsboro studied business administration at college before playing guitar with a band that performed for fraternity and sorority parties.
+Born on 18 January 1941 in Marianna, Florida, Bobby Goldsboro studied business administration at college before playing the guitar with a band that performed for fraternity and sorority parties.

 Dropping out of college, he turned to music full-time, signing a contract with United Artists in 1963.

 In the course of his varied career, Goldsboro composed many songs which made the Top 40 for artists including Aretha Franklin, Frank Sinatra and Paul Anka.
 He also hosted a top-rated TV variety show for two years, formed a Nashville music publishing firm, and began producing children’s entertainment.